akashsoni01/rust-key-paths/rust-keypaths/README.md

 - ✅ **Composable** - Chain keypaths with `.then()` for nested access
 - ✅ **Automatic type inference** - No need to specify types explicitly
 - ✅ **Container support** - Built-in support for `Box<T>`, `Arc<T>`, `Rc<T>`, `Option<T>`
+- ✅ **Writable keypaths** - Full support for mutable access to nested data
 - ✅ **Enum variant extraction** - Extract values from enum variants safely
 - ✅ **Cloneable** - Keypaths can be cloned without cloning underlying data
 - ✅ **Memory efficient** - No unnecessary allocations or cloning